GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 Checks/validates the code owner config files in a project.

-Requires that the caller is an owner of the project.
+Requires that the caller is an owner of the project or has the link:checkCodeOwnerConfigFiles[Check Code Owner Config Files] global capability.

 Input options can be set in the request body as a [CheckCodeOwnerConfigFilesInput](#check-code-owner-config-files-input) entity.